AverilKan/Lending-Club-loan/README.md

 ## Running the Notebooks

 -   **`1_Analytics.ipynb` and `2_Modelling.ipynb`**: These notebooks include saved outputs from previous runs.
-You do not need to re-run them to see the results.
+There is no need to re-run them to see the results.
 If you choose to run them, please ensure the file path pointing to the dataset (`accepted_2007_to_2018Q4.csv.gz`) is correctly configured within the notebook.

 -   **`3_Deployment.ipynb`**: This notebook simulates the deployment of the model.
 You can run this notebook to make predictions on sample data (either hardcoded or from `data/sample_applications.csv`).
 Please verify and update the artifact path (`ARTIFACT_PATH`) and the sample data path (`SAMPLE_CSV_PATH`) within the notebook if necessary before running.